General Emilio Aguinaldo, Cavite: Post-war independence

+Contemporary era

 On September 3, 2012, administrators voted to revert the town's name back to Bailen.
-The Sangguniang Panglalawigan (Provincial Board) unanimously approved Committee Report 118-2012 renaming General Emilio Aguinaldo during the 95th Regular Session.
-This change, however, has yet to be ratified.
+The Cavite Provincial Board unanimously approved Committee Report 118-2012, renaming General Emilio Aguinaldo, during the 95th Regular Session.
+However, the plebiscite to rename the municipality was never held.

 Geography

 General Emilio Aguinaldo is located 82 km from Metro Manila.
-It is bordered to the north and east by the town of Maragondon, by Alfonso to the south, and Magallanes to the west.
+It is bordered to the north and east by the town of Maragondon, by Alfonso to the south, and by Magallanes to the west.

 Barangays

-Bailen is politically subdivided into 14 barangays (4 urban, 10 rural).
+Bailen is politically subdivided into 14 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

+Currently, there are 4 barangays which are classified as urban.

 Climate

 Demographics

 In the 2020 census, the population of Gen. Emilio Aguinaldo was 23,973 people, with a density of sigfig 23,973/9.40.